Actipro/Avalonia-Controls/Documentation/topics/themes/theme-definitions.md

 A theme definition contains many options that guide a theme generator on how to dynamically generate theme resources.
 Options cover a variety of theme aspects, including:

 - Font families and base font size.
+- A color palette factory for creating a palette of color ramps.
-- Color ramps for accent and other semantic use scenarios (e.g., success, danger).
+- Color ramp choice for accent and other semantic use scenarios (e.g., success, danger).
 - Default appearance kind when there are several control theme variations (e.g., outline, solid) available for a control type, such as for buttons, switches, edit controls, etc.
 - Corner radii, lengths, paddings, and margins.